pgrach/ElexonDataFetcher/DATA_REINGEST_GUIDE.md

    - `daily_summaries`

 2. **Data Processing**:
-   - Processes periods in batches of 6 to avoid timeouts
+   - Processes periods in batches (recommended: 5-10 periods per batch) to avoid timeouts
    - Maps BMU IDs to farm IDs using the mapping file
    - Calculates volumes and payments for each record
+   - Handles API rate limiting with throttled requests

 3. **Summary Updates**:
    - Updates daily summary for the target date